beezwax/fmslogs/README.md

 ### --truncate
 Remove any output from the end of the line that would cause a line wrap for the current screen width.

+### -v, --version
+Print version and contact information for fmslogs command.